krishnagupta/krishnagupta/README.md

 - 👋 Hi, I’m @krishnagupta
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Javascript, React, Redux, Node
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cloud
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend
-- 📫 How to reach me ...
+- 📫 How to reach me :- krishna.ind.171@gmail.com

 <!---
 krishnagupta/krishnagupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.